Menu

 Are you computer phobic or just need some tech assistance?
 Have you tried a computer class but are still frustrated with using technology?
 Do you have questions about setting up email, using your devices, or navigating the internet?
 We have a variety of assistance options for you!

 In addition, the Senior Center periodically offers technology classes on a variety of topics.
-We also host Brookline Adult Education technology classes for seniors.
 Stay tuned to the newsletter for future updates and details.

 Tech Buddies